cjacks04/cjacks04.github.io/research.md

   <div class="research-intro">
     <p>
       My research examines how people learn, participate, and exercise judgment in data-rich and AI-mediated environments.
-Across projects, I focus on how expertise is developed, how human and machine intelligence interact, and how data-driven systems can be designed to better reflect community values and public needs.
+My research focuses on how expertise is developed, how human and machine intelligence interact, and how data-driven systems can be designed to better reflect community values and public needs.
     </p>
   </div>